Thursday, December 26, 2024

 While the parliament may be closed for renovations there's still lots of lovely colorful clapboard and sometimes historical homes in the area.
 When I wend my way back to the restaurant we still wait a bit but in reasonable time are seated inside.

 Back at the restaurant we get a small table inside.
 There are tables on the street, and it was a fine day, but this is where we ended up.
 It's still very busy so we'll take what we can get.
 The restaurant is very much a diner kind of place; very casual, no white table clothes, definitely not a "ferny bar" with that trendy "Pierre water".
 But it's busy and has very good lobster (and other seafood dishes; apparently the chowder is to die for).
 Kate was talking to a fellow who was working in town, off and on, as a consultant from the US.
 He said he was spoiled by the lobster here and always comes to this restaurant.
 He says it's the best he's ever had.
-He also said he'd like it that he and his wife could be like us when they get old (hey, we're not that old!).
+He also said he hoped that he and his wife could be like us when they get old (hey, we're not that old!).

 Afterwards Kate and I do a little walk about.
 She's keen to see the parliament buildings even though I've let her know you can't get near.
 We park 5 blocks down the street near a lovely old Anglican Church, St Paul's, at Princess, Grafton and Church Streets.
 We walk by the Parliament, Kate manages to get some snaps, and along Richmond Street near the Confederation Arts Center where, surprise, surprise, they're doing some version of Anne with an E (Anne of Green Gables, the musical!).
 We find a place for Kate to sit near the Arts Center, she's not able to walk very far and has pushed herself too far.